alttch/pptop/doc/plugin_development.rst

 Parameter *"-o listmodules"* tells ppTOP to load plugin even if it isn't present in configuration file.

-Also, you can import two logging methods from *pptop.logging*:
+Also, you can import two logging methods from *pptop.logger*:

 .. code:: python

-    from pptop.logging import log, log_traceback
+    from pptop.logger import log, log_traceback

     try:
         # ... do something and log result